miguelmota/zksnarks-example/README.md

     - These signals are the witness.
     - The witness doesn't reveal any of the signals except the public inputs and the outputs.

-    We can calculate witness now:
+    We can calculate the witness now:

     ```bash
     snarkjs calculatewitness --circuit=circuit.circom --input=input.json